ietf-wg-acme/acme/draft-ietf-acme-acme.md

 information about the ACME server.

 caaIdentities (optional, array of string):
-: Each string MUST be a lowercase hostname which the ACME server recognizes as referring to itself for the purposes of CAA record validation as defined in
+: The hostnames that the ACME server recognizes as referring to itself for the purposes of CAA record validation as defined in
 {{!RFC6844}}.
+Each string MUST represent the same sequence of ASCII code points that the server will expect to see in a CAA record.
 This allows clients to determine the correct issuer domain name to use when configuring CAA records.

 externalAccountRequired (optional, boolean):